 NOTE: Where the 56 day filing period expires on a Saturday, Sunday or public holiday, the 56 day period is extended to the next working day.

 Mandatory electronic filing for the submission of an Annual Return and its associated financial statements applies to all Irish companies.
 You may get a warning or error when efiling on CORE.
 Warnings will not prevent you filing your annual return.
 The warnings are alerting you to the fact that information provided on the B1 does not match the CRO records.
 However, if you receive an error this must be corrected before the annual return can be submitted.
 You will not be permitted to submit an annual return with errors.

 To facilitate the implementation of PSD2, a European law which came into force recently to make it more secure for consumers to make electronic payments online, CRO had to make changes to our payment page, by adding 6 new fields.
 We are aware that some Core users have been having difficulties with these new fields and are encountering errors when trying to pay online.

 Please ensure that you fill in details in all 6 fields (Address 1, Address 2, City, Postcode, Country and Phone Number) to avoid errors and proceed with payment.
 The inputting of some special characters into the fields will cause errors and prevent the credit card entry screen from loading, for instance the phone number field does not accept brackets “(“ “)”.
 Any non-alphabetic/non-numeric characters apart from quotes and hyphens for the addresses should be avoided.

-The current CRO online systems tend to work better with the Internet Explorer browser so we would advise customers to use Internet Explorer where possible when e-filing.
+The current CRO online systems tend to work better with the Internet Explorer browser so we would advise customers to use Microsoft Edge or Google Chrome where possible when e-filing.